PatLaCisay/3-tier-app/README.md

-# Questions of to the practice
+# Lucas BARREAU - Questions of to the practice

 - Why should we run the container with a flag -e to give the environment variables?